 - (a) Requirements for parlay card wagers.
-Each operator that offers parlay card wagers shall disclose fully, accurately and unambiguously on all parlay card wagering forms: - (1) the amounts to be paid to winners, the method by which such amounts are to be determined and aggregate payout amount; - (2) the minimum and maximum betting limits, if any; - (3) the effect of ties or draws in sports events; - (4) the effect of a sports event not being played on the date specified and of other occurrences that will cause selections to be invalid; - (5) the procedure for claiming winnings, including, without limitation, the documentation a patron must present to claim winnings; - (6) the requirement that a parlay card wager must consist of at least three selections that have not become invalid under applicable house rules or the wager will be void and will be refunded; - (7) the rights, if any, reserved by the operator, including, without limitation, the right to eliminate any selection prior to the acceptance of a wager, or to withhold payouts of specified amounts until the outcome of each proposition offered by the parlay card has been determined:

-- (8) the requirement that the point spreads, if any, printed on the parlay card wagering form when the wager is accepted will be used to determine the outcomes of the wagers; and - (9) that the operator's house rules apply to parlay cards unless otherwise stated on the parlay card wagering form.
+Each casino sports wagering licensee that offers parlay card wagers shall disclose fully, accurately and unambiguously on all parlay card wagering forms: - (1) the amounts to be paid to winners, the method by which such amounts are to be determined and aggregate payout amount; - (2) the minimum and maximum wagering limits, if any; - (3) the effect of ties or draws in sports events; - (4) the effect of a sports event not being played on the date specified and of other occurrences that will cause selections to be invalid; - (5) the procedure for claiming winnings, including, without limitation, the documentation an authorized sports bettor must present to claim winnings; - (6) the requirement that a parlay card wager must consist of at least three selections that have not become invalid under applicable house rules or the wager will be void and will be refunded; - (7) the rights, if any, reserved by the casino sports wagering licensee, including, without limitation, the right to eliminate any selection prior to the acceptance of a wager, or to withhold payouts of specified amounts until the outcome of each proposition offered by the parlay card has been determined; - (8) the requirement that the point spreads, if any, printed on the parlay card wagering form when the wager is accepted will be used to determine the outcomes of the wagers; and - (9) that the casino sports wagering licensee's house rules apply to parlay cards unless otherwise stated on the parlay card wagering form.